JoshMcguigan/joshmcguigan.github.io/content/blog/gentoo-uutils-coreutils.md

 cowsay: Could not find cowfile for 'default.cow'!
 ```

-Some more strace'ing and I figured out that cowsay was looking for these template files relative to the path it was invoked at.
-We had in fact succesfully installed the template files in the correct location as defined by the cowsay ebuild.

 I was stumped on this for a bit before realizing it wasn't a uutils coreutils problem at all.
 This Gentoo setup has `/bin`, `/sbin`, `/usr/bin`, and `/usr/sbin` all merged.
-Since I was running this as root (I was doing all this testing without a real Gentoo install, just chroot'ed into a stage3 tarball) `/usr/sbin` was on my path before `/usr/bin`, which broke the expectations of the cowsay package, which expected to find its template files at a location relative to `/usr/bin`.
+Since I was running this as root (I was doing all this testing without a real Gentoo install, just chroot'ed into a stage3 tarball) `/usr/sbin` was on my path before `/usr/bin`, which broke an [expectation of the cowsay package](https://github.com/cowsay-org/cowsay/blob/d8c459357cc204723504e29be84607ceef2c5d42/cowsay#L85).

 ```
 # /usr/bin/cowsay hi